-If each goal judge is provided with a supply of balls (see Rule 1-20-2), when the original ball has gone outside the field of play, the goal judge shall immediately throw a new ball to the goalkeeper or a field player in position to take the goal throw (for a goal throw), to the nearest player of the attacking team (for a corner throw), or as otherwise directed by the referee.
+- Art.
+1. If each goal judge is provided with a supply of balls (see Rule 1-21-2), when the original ball has gone outside the field of play, the goal judge shall immediately throw a new ball to the goalkeeper or a field player in position to take the goal throw (for a goal throw), to the nearest player of the attacking team (for a corner throw), or as otherwise directed by the referee.
 It is the discretion of the tournament or participants to use goal judges for this purpose.
-If goal judges are not used for this purpose, the respective benches will throw the ball in, once it goes out of bounds.
+If goal judges are not used for this purpose, the respective benches will throw the ball in, once it goes out of bounds. - Art.
+2. If the bench repeatedly delays in throwing the ball in for the counterattack, the referee may issue a warning to the head coach.
+If the delays continue, the referee may issue the next available card to the head coach for interfering with the progress of the game.
+If the bench delays in throwing the ball in for a corner throw, the provisions of Rule 8-7 (Team Official Preventing Goal) may apply.